DRIVING TIME: 8 hours

-Driving along the pacific coast of Mexico, one will find never-ending stretches of an uninhabited beach full of epic surf.
+Driving along Mexico’s Pacific coast, one will find never-ending stretches of an uninhabited beach full of epic surf.
 El Salvador, Nicaragua, Costa Rica, and Panama all have popular, well-known breaks, and you should surf them while you make your way south.

 With 755 miles of coastline on two oceans, Costa Rica has more breaks than you can shake a stick at.
-Having a coastline on two oceans is quite an advantage since when one ocean is flat, something breaks on the other side of the country.
+Having a coastline on two oceans is quite an advantage since when one sea is flat, there is usually something breaking on the other side of the country.
 Often enough, there is good surf pumping on both coasts.

-And the country’s surf is complemented by its comfortable water temperatures and beautiful scenery.
-Many of the country’s best breaks are found in the northwest province of Guanacaste, but there are also some excellent spots in the Central Pacific and Southern Zones.
+And the comfortable water temperatures and beautiful scenery compliment the country’s surf.
+Many of its best breaks are in the northwest province of Guanacaste, but there are also some excellent spots in the Central Pacific and Southern Zones.
 And the few breaks that are available in the Caribbean province of Limon are certainly nothing to complain about.

 Costa Rica/Traffic Tickets

-There is a good chance that you will be stopped by the police in Costa Rica at some point.
-Make sure that your paperwork is in order and that your visa and car insurance are current.
+There is a good chance that the police will stop you at some point in Costa Rica.
+Make sure that your paperwork is in order and your visa and car insurance are current.
 If not, you could lose your vehicle or vehicle plates to the police.

-If you get pulled over for speeding or some other infraction, you will be issued a ticket.
+If they pull you over for speeding or some other violation, you will get a ticket.
 You must pay the fine at any Costa Rican bank before you depart the country.
 If you choose not to pay, you may have problems leaving.
 Costa Rica is more advanced than the other Central American countries, and the chance of catching you is relatively high.

 Shipping Your From or To Costa Rica

-You have driven over 4000 miles, and you don’t want to drive back.
+You have driven over 4,000 miles, and you don’t want to drive back.
 No problem, ship your car home!
 There are two main ports in Costa Rica.
-If you are shipping your car to the Pacific side of the US or Canada, you must ship it out of Puerto Caldera.
+If you are sending your car to the Pacific side of the US or Canada, you must ship it out of Puerto Caldera.
 For shipments to the Atlantic coast, the port is Puerto Limon.
-First, you must find the Aduana office located in the main shipping building at each port.
-Go to the Aduana and tell them that you would like to ship your vehicle to the United States.
+First, you must find the Aduana office in the main shipping building at each port.
+Go to the Aduana, and tell them you would like to ship your vehicle to the United States.

 An official will file all the necessary paperwork and arrange to have your vehicle placed in a shipping container.
-The official will also do the leg work and contact the shipping agency for booking the container onto a ship.
+An official will also do the leg work and contact the shipping agency for booking the container onto a ship.
 Once the paperwork is done, you must return to San Jose and sign the release forms at the shipping company’s office.
-You may pay for the shipment at the opposite end when you return, but the Aduana fees must be paid in Costa Rica.
+You may pay for the shipment at the opposite end when you return, but you must pay the Aduana fees in Costa Rica.

 You also have the option of a non-container shipment.
-This means that your car is placed onto the deck of some ship and strapped down.
+It means that your car is on the deck of some ship and strapped down.
 The cost is cheaper, but the chances of damage and theft are much greater.
-The procedures for shipping a car to Costa Rica are basically the same.
-However, when you ship a vehicle to Costa Rica, you must get your car out of Customs, a total nightmare.
+The procedures for shipping a car to Costa Rica are similar.
+However, when you ship a vehicle to Costa Rica, you must get it out of Customs, a total nightmare.
 Check out the Tico Times for information about clearing Customs and hiring brokers to assist you with the legalities.

 Consider the cost and formalities of shipping your vehicle.
-After paying shipping fees and purchasing your return ticket, you will have paid close to double the cost of driving back—the decision is yours!
+After paying shipping fees and purchasing your return ticket, you will have spent close to double the cost of driving back—the decision is yours!